CS386-Team4/STR-DCIS/project_documentation/deliverable_media/D6_Implementation2.md

 Date: March 20, 2022\
 Group Members: Caroline Fye, Jaron Bauers, Isaiah Raspet, Henry Fye, Jack Normand, Bronwyn Wedig_
 ## 1. Introduction
+ Multiplayer games have been severely lacking in niche challenges nowadays and players are constantly looking for new ways to cure boredom.
+Galactic Gunslingers fills that void as a turn-based roguelike that allows gamers to tackle unique challenges with their friends every time they play.
+Features that have been created during our second implementation

 ## 2. Implemented Requirements
 Requirement: "As a developer, I want to be able to test my code through automation so I can reduce the amount of bugs/mistakes being implemented in my code" \